Nikon d3500 vs Nikon d5600 comparison:

 The two cameras under examination have the same sensor size and the exact 24-megapixel resolution.

-Due to their comparable sensor specifications, the D3500 and the D5600 are likely to have the same pixel density and size.
+Due to their comparable sensor specifications, the D3500 and the D5600 will likely have the same pixel density and size.

 However, it has been noted that the D3500 is a somewhat more current model than the D5600 (by 1 year and 9 months), and its sensor might have benefited from technological advancements during this time.